gene-git/dns_tools/README.md

    show help message and exit

  - *-c, --check*
    Check and show current and updated serial number for each zonefile.
+When check is enabled zonefiles do not have their serial number updated.
-Do not update zonefiles Without *check* option each zonefile will also be updated with new serial
+   Without *check* option each zonefile will also be updated with new serial.

-## Contributing

-## License

-`dns_tools` was created by Gene C. It is licensed under the terms of the MIT license.

- - SPDX-License-Identifier: MIT
- - Copyright (c) 2023, Gene C

 ## FAQ